ayshajamjam/Vocabulary-Library/README.md

 This project aspires to be a chrome extension that can parse through your screen and determine which vocabulary words you may be unfamiliar with.

 Currently, it is a library that deals with text and web scraping, providing useful functions to aid the library's user.
+It is able to isolate difficult words from a given corpus that can be extracted from any website.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)